belgian-bitcoin-embassy/mobile-dev-workshops/README.md

     return Scaffold(
       appBar: AppBar(),
       endDrawer: const Drawer(),
-      body: SingleChildScrollView(
+      body: ListView(
-        child: Column(
         children: [
           SizedBox(
             height: kSpacingUnit * 24,
             child: WalletCardsList(
               _state.walletBalance == null ? [] : [_state.walletBalance!], // Use the state here
               onAddNewWallet: _controller.addNewWallet, // Added callback from the controller
               onDeleteWallet: _controller.deleteWallet, // Added callback from the controller ),
           ),
           // ... rest of the HomeScreen widget
 ```

 And the `WalletCardsList`, `WalletBalanceCard` and `AddNewWalletCard` widgets will be updated as follow: